katerinaelsasser/sparki/README.md

 to the page service.html.
 I have also displayed images the company has supplied me with of members of their team working.
 I have also linked the headings for each of the sections to each of the pages.
-*Service page - I have added four pieces of text on to the page (about the page, information about the domestic, commercial and the industrial).
-In between the sections, I have added images to seperate the text.
-I have also displayed images of some of the work that has been done by the company.
+*Service page - I have displayed the two services that the company does in a box and underneath I have created bulletpoints of what they can do for those services.
+Underneath the services I have displayed two images of the work the company has done.
 *Gallery page - I have added several images on to this page to display them for customers to see.
 I have made them into thumbnails, as this is easier to view them all.
 All of the images that have been used throughout the website has been used in the gallery.
+At the top of the page I have create a small snippet of text just saying that if they see anything in the gallery that they would like done then to click the button.
+The button takes the customer to the contact page.
 *Contact page - I have put a form for customers to fill out for any queries or requested for the company to ask them.
 I have also added a phone number for the company for customers to contact them straight away and I have added links to